 Prerequisite(s): As defined by the department offering the course.
 Selected topics with women's studies focus.

 Prerequisite(s): SOC 100 or PSY 100.
-(Also SOC 234) This course examines inequalities in power, privilege, and opportunities, which characterize the structure of most societies.
+This course examines inequalities in power, privilege, and opportunities, which characterize the structure of most societies.
 It explores the role of ideology in legitimizing and sustaining unequal treatment due to differences in class, race, ethnicity, and gender.
 Topics include legal systems and the relation between educational attainment and social mobility.
+(Also SOC 234).

 (Also ENG 258).
 WRITING INTENSIVE.
 Spooky crumbling castles and things that go bump in the night are not all there is to gothic literature.
 This course examines the ways in which this literary genre delves into the human psyche to explore all the dark impulses that arise from the human soul.
 The course also looks at ways in which gender and sexuality figure into both the writing of this literature and the attitudes that it expresses.
 Students learn to examine fiction through a literary critical lens.